floft/Contrastive-Adaptation-Network-for-Unsupervised-Domain-Adaptation/README.md

 # Contrastive Adaptation Network
-Update:
+**2021-08-31: Modified version for time series datasets, replacing the feature extractor with the time-series compatible feature extractor from CoDATS**

 2020-10-17: We have extended our method to the multi-source domain adaptation scenario.
 Please refer to our TPAMI paper [Contrastive Adaptation Network for Single- and Multi-Source Domain Adaptation](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9219132) for more details.
 We will release our code for the multi-source domain adaptation soon.

 2019-11: This is the Pytorch implementation for our CVPR 2019 paper [Contrastive Adaptation Network for Unsupervised Domain Adaptation](http://openaccess.thecvf.com/content_CVPR_2019/papers/Kang_Contrastive_Adaptation_Network_for_Unsupervised_Domain_Adaptation_CVPR_2019_paper.pdf).
 As we reorganized our code based on a new pytorch version, some hyper-parameters are slightly different from the paper.